-History of most recent policy changes 2

-Aims 4
+1. Aims 2

-Legislation and statutory responsibilities 4
+2. Legislation and statutory responsibilities 2

-Roles and responsibilities 4
+3. Roles and responsibilities 4

-Equal opportunities 5
+4. Equal opportunities 5

-Being notified that a child has a medical condition 5
+5. Being notified that a child has a medical condition 5

-Individual healthcare plans 6
+6. Individual healthcare plans 5

-The Process for Developing IHPs 7

-Managing medicines 7
+7. Managing medicines 6

-Unacceptable practice 8

-Emergency procedures 9
+8. Emergency procedures 6

-Training 9
+9 Training

-Record keeping 9
+10. Record keeping 8

-Liability and indemnity 9
+11. Liability and indemnity 8

-Complaints 9
+12. Complaints

-Monitoring arrangements 9
+13. Monitoring arrangements 7

-Links to other policies 9
+14. Links to other policies

+Appendix 1: Being notified a child has a medical condition 8